gpozzi/machine-learning/projects/nlp/README.md

 # Project at a glance: Natural Language Processing 💬

+ in order, through natural language processing, to .
+After that, I repurposed the problem as a binary classification (positive / negative).
+Additionally, I classified the 3-star reviews through this methodology to see which product categories presented the highest tolerance on the part of users.

+The goal of this project is to be able to predict the score that a user would give given a review by using an Amazon dataset that contained reviews about different products

-The goal of this project is to deepen what was developed in project 01 [("First Machine Learning model")](https://github.com/gpozzi/machine-learning/tree/master/Project%2001) by applying the incorporated techniques (Data Transformation, Hyperparameter Optimization, Advanced Models, etc.) to generate a model that has a better performance than the model generated in the previous project.
+deepen what was developed in project 01 [("First Machine Learning model")](https://github.com/gpozzi/machine-learning/tree/master/Project%2001) by applying the incorporated techniques (Data Transformation, Hyperparameter Optimization, Advanced Models, etc.) to generate a model that has a better performance than the model generated in the previous project.

 <img src="https://image.freepik.com/vector-gratis/ilustracion-concepto-abstracto-inteligencia-artificial-chatbot_335657-3723.jpg" width=300>